COVID-19: important information for research students

 If you are ready to submit your thesis, you can via email it to PGRS and as long as we have had the Intention to Submit Form it will be forwarded on to your examiners.
-Vivas are taking place as normal and can be done remotely; if you wish to take this route, you will need to complete a Remote Viva Form which you can return to PGRS.
-Furthermore, the Remote Viva policy (Appendix 9 of the PGR Code of Practice) is available by accessesing the CoP link below.
+Vivas are taking place as normal and will usually be done remotely.
+You will need to complete a Remote Viva Form which you can return to PGRS.
+Furthermore, the Remote Viva policy (Appendix 9 of the PGR Code of Practice) is available by accessing the CoP link below.

 Theses are being sent out electronically by the PGR Student Team, you may find that an examiner will request a hard copy be posted to them, if this happens, please could you refer them to PGRS@liverpool.ac.uk.
 The thesis should only be sent by the PGR Student Team.

 Graduation July 2021

 The deadline for the receipt of paperwork for the July Graduation is 25th June 2021.
 By this date we need to have received all the exam reports and you need to have deposited your final thesis in the library, please.